How Dog Groomers and Pet Services Win AI Citations

 THE MOBILE GROOMER AI VISIBILITY PROBLEM

 Mobile grooming is one of the fastest-growing segments of the pet services industry.
 Pet owners love the convenience.
-AI has a harder time recommending mobile groomers than brick-and-mortar operations, for a specific set of structural reasons.
+AI has a harder time recommending mobile groomers than brick-and-mortar operations, for a specific set of structural reasons rooted in how AI retrieval layers resolve location intent.

 Mobile groomers who list only a phone number and a general city on their website are invisible to neighborhood-level queries.
 AI needs explicit service area information to make geographic matches.
-This means naming specific neighborhoods, zip codes, and city districts on the website in crawlable text.
+This means naming specific neighborhoods, zip codes, and city districts on the website in crawlable text — not on Instagram captions, not on a contact form, but on a dedicated service-area page.

 The Breed-Specific Page Opportunity